Kat9-123/asa/Sublang.md

 ; *ID*ptr is a safe and automatically generated name

 ```
 Remember that because of how Subleq works, what are called 'Labels' here, are also just pointers!
 But since Subleq dereferences them, we can think of them as values.
+But mind that literals need indirection `a -= 10` doesn't subtract 10 from a

 ### Inclusions